SecureCode: A Production-Grade Multi-Turn Dataset for Training Security-Aware Code Generation Models: Introduction

-\textbf{Incident grounding is rare.} Our manual audit of CWE-Sans metadata (n=372 examples, 100\% coverage) found approximately 18\% reference actual CVEs or documented breaches---fewer than one in five.
-The rest are synthetic demonstrations lacking the production context needed to understand exploitation.
+\textbf{Incident grounding is rare.} Our manual audit of CWE-Sans metadata (n=372 examples, 100\% coverage) found approximately 18\% reference actual CVEs or documented breaches---fewer than one in five \citep{cwe2019}.
 Real-world attacks exploit edge cases, framework-specific behaviors, and integration failures that rarely appear in manufactured examples.